Sun Wukong and the Buddhist Saint Mulian

 […]

-Now we were telling you about the Immortal Master and the Great Sage, who had changed themselves into forms which imitated Heaven and Earth (Wu & Yu, 2012, vol. 1, p.
-182). (emphasis mine)
+Now we were telling you about the Immortal Master and the Great Sage, who had changed themselves into forms which imitated Heaven and Earth (emphasis added) (based on Wu & Yu, 2012, vol. 1, p.
+182).

 The third takes place in chapter sixty-one during Sun’s battle with the Bull Demon King (fig. 2).
 Again, the form is used in response to another powerful character’s transformation.

 With a loud guffaw, the Bull King then revealed his original form of a gigantic white bull, with a head like a rugged mountain and eyes like bolts of lightning.
 The two horns were like two iron pagodas, and his teeth were like rows of sharp daggers.
-From head to toe, he measured more than ten thousand feet, while his height from hoof to neck was about eight [thousand].
+From head to toe, he measured more than ten thousand-plus zhang [10,430 ft or 3,179.06 m], while his height from hoof to neck was about eight hundred zhang [8,344 ft or 2,543.25 m].
 [2]

 “Wretched ape!” he roared at Pilgrim [Monkey].
 “What will you do with me now?”
 Pilgrim also changed back to his true form; yanking out his golden-hooped rod, he bent his back and then straightened out, crying, “Grow!”
-At once he grew to a height of one hundred thousand feet, with a head like Mount Tai, eyes like the sun and moon, a mouth like a bloody pound, and teeth like doors (Wu & Yu, 2012, vol. 3, p.
+At once he grew to a height of ten thousand zhang, with a head like Mount Tai, eyes like the sun and moon, a mouth like a bloody pound, and teeth like doors (based on Wu & Yu, 2012, vol. 3, p.
 157).

 […]

 [After Zhu Bajie returns from exterminating all of the demons in the Bull King’s cave] “You have achieved great merit, Worthy Brother,” said Pilgrim.
 “Congratulations!
 Old Monkey has waged in vain a contest of transformation with him [the Bull King], for I have not yet achieved victory.
-He finally changed into the biggest possible white bull, and I therefore assumed the appearance that imitated Heaven and Earth” (Wu & Yu, 2012, vol. 3, p.
-158). (emphasis mine)
+He finally changed into the biggest possible white bull, and therefore assumed the appearance that imitated Heaven and Earth” (emphasis added) (based on Wu & Yu, 2012, vol. 3, p.
+158).

 Fig. 2 – Monkey vs the Bull King, both in their cosmic transformations (larger version).
 An 1833 woodblock print by Yashima Gakutei.
 Photo by Prof. Vincent Durand-Dastès of the National Institute for Oriental Languages and Civilizations.
 With permission.